Aviation communication: World War II

 The development of radar in the mid-1930s proved a great advance in air-to-ground communication.
 Radar could be used to track planes in the air and determine distance, direction, speed and even type of aircraft.
 This allowed for better air traffic control as well as navigation aides for pilots.
 Radar also proved to be a valuable tool in targeting for bombers.
 Radar stations on the coast of Britain could aim two radar beams from separate locations on the coast towards Germany.
 By aligning the two radar beams to intersect over the desired target, a town or factory for example, an aircraft could then follow one radar signal until it intersected with the other where it would then know to drop bombs.

 The Royal Air Force used the R1155/T1154 receiver/transmitter combination in most of its larger aircraft, particularly the Avro Lancaster and Short Sunderland.
 Single seat aircraft such as the Spitfire and Hurricane were equipped mostly with the TR1143 set.
 Other systems employed were Eureka and the S-Phone, which enabled Special Operations Executive agents working behind enemy lines to communicate with friendly aircraft and coordinate landings and the dropping of agents and supplies.

-Communication error
+Error

-Communication error can occur between pilots and between pilots and air traffic controllers.
-Communication error contains:
+Communication error can occur between pilots and between pilots and air traffic controllers due to inadequate information, unclear pronunciation or comprehensive misunderstanding.